Assessors

 How does the assessor value property?

 Some factors considered are: what similar properties are selling for, what it would cost to replace your property, the rent it may earn, and other factors that affect value.
-The assessor does not create this value, but rather interprets what is happening in the market place.
+The assessor does not create this value, but rather interprets what is happening in the marketplace.

 What is “Open Book”?

 Open Book is a period of time that the assessor and the assessment records must be available to the public.
-It is a time where property owners can learn how assessments were made, what factors were considered, and what type of records are kept for each property.
+It is a time where property owners can learn how their assessments were determined and what factors were considered.
 This is the best time for property owners to ask questions about the assessment process.
-Property owners can make sure the size, age, condition, number of bathrooms, and other physical characteristics of their property is listed correctly.
-Minor errors and misunderstandings can be easily corrected by meeting with the assessor during Open Book!
-If you know of recent sales of similar property in your neighborhood (comparable sales) that you think could better reflect the value of your property, this is the time to bring them to the attention of the assessor!
+Property owners can make sure the size, age, condition, number of bedrooms and bathrooms, and other physical characteristics of their property are listed correctly.

 I have recently built a new home.
 Will the construction costs of a new home be considered?